-[See DIO 8 ‡5 [pp.46-47] on: [i] whether Judas was actually an anti-corruption idealist [i.e., did he betray Jesus? — or did he simply rebel when luxurious-private-life Jesus became fiscally accountable and betrayed his movement's purported ideals?]; [ii] whether the “parable” of the talents was simply growth-corporation investment-advice.]
+[See DIO 8 ‡5 [pp.46-47] on several points: [i] Was Judas actually an anti-corruption idealist?
+[I.e., did he betray Jesus? — or did he simply rebel when luxurious-private-life Jesus became fiscally unaccountable and betrayed his movement's purported ideals?]
+(Judas didn't last long after fingering Jesus.
+The Bible says he was found hanged: a presumed suicide.
+Or was it classic cult-vindictive “suicide”?) [ii] Was the “parable” of the talents simply growth-corporation investment-advice?]

 [c] We also note that, for a god, Jesus was curiously powerless when the mundane gov't decided to get rid of him — he was visibly tailed, jailed, flailed, & nailed — and was never again seen by the very public he allegedly came to Earth for.
 (He allegedly bailed to Heaven.
 INvisibly.)
 Mel Gibson's Cashin' of the Christ (credit: A.Stewart 2005/3/18 Countdown-Olbermann) depicts the CruciFiction finale (raking in millions for very piously & very, very graphically depicting the sadistic degradation of a virtually naked young man) — with the Approved Message that this is how god suffered for YOUR sins and all of man's shortcomings (skimming over the Problem-of-Evil “free-will” shellgame-alibi for how omnipotent beneficence created a world full of sin in the 1st place: DIO 8 ‡5 §L2 [p.59]; also DIO 2.1 ‡1 §A9 [p.5], and DIO 4.3 ‡15 n.42 [p.136] on C.S.Lewis & animal pain).
 Thereby deftly diverting from the rather-more-obvious message (which priests live to keep their sheeple from ever pondering): what sort of god lets the state beat him up, and kick him right off the planet he came-to-save (but never has)?